As Robert Sirota implies, hordes of music graduates struggle to sustain themselves in today’s scene.

 1. Learn About the Music Business

 We can’t expect to forge sustainable careers unless we have a basic understanding of our industry.
 To that end, we should read about the music business, be aware of the diverse roles that professional musicians fill, and know the fundamentals of how non-profit and for-profit music businesses operate.
 Then, we can discern ways to present concerts and otherwise sell our work.

 2. Acquire Professional Know-How

 As soon as we discover aspects of the music industry that appeal to us, we can begin acquiring professional know-how.
 For instance, young musicians can shadow or assist professionals, intern for arts organizations, and enroll in the likes of grant-writing seminars.

 The Future of Music Coalition publishes a summary of 42 musician revenue streams.
 Students who learn about those streams can begin attaining the skills to tap them.
 In contrast, musicians who only know of 1 or 2 ways to earn income prime themselves for disappointment.

 4. Build In-Demand Skills

 Our communities need us to supply all sorts of musical products and services.
 Religious institutions, for example, employ vast numbers of musicians, so keyboardists who gain organ and conducting chops can easily get work as church or synagogue musicians, as can singers who learn to lead choirs.
-There’s also an ongoing demand for music teachers, which means that musicians with pedagogical and self-marketing ability can often work as much as they like.
+There’s also an ongoing demand for music teachers, which means that musicians with pedagogical ability can often work as much as they like.